bpucker/FlavonoidFriday/README.md

 ## Contact ##
 Do you have a recent open access publication about the flavonoid biosynthesis that could be featured here?
-Please get in touch: [Dr. Boas Pucker (email)](mailto:bpucker@cebitec.uni-bielefeld.de?subject=[GitHub]FlavonoidFriday)
+Please get in touch: [Boas Pucker (email)](mailto:bpucker@cebitec.uni-bielefeld.de?subject=[GitHub]FlavonoidFriday)

 ## References ##